 UPDATE Industrial Action has been announced for Saturday.
 A prvisional timetable is available here: https://www.southwesternrailway.com/plan-my-journey/rmt-industrial-action/saturday-31-august but make sure you check ahead of your journey.

 Where to eat and drink

 About five minutes walk from the ground is the Festival Park, Rigby Road, FY1 5EP, which has a number of food outlets including McDonalds, Frankie and Bennies and the Swift Hound Flaming Grill.

-Nearest to the ground is The Old Bridge House, 124 Lytham Road, Blackpool FY1 6DZ.
-It is a family pub that welcomes away fans and serves bar snacks.
+The nearest pub to the ground is The Bridge (formerly the Old Bridge House), 124 Lytham Road, Blackpool FY1 6DZ.
+Now selling real ale, the Bridge is a family pub that welcomes away fans and serves bar snacks.
 [Walk down Bloomfield Road towards the sea front and then turn right into Lytham Road, the pub is down on the right]